shanthanblack/webapp/README.md

 Add instruction to deploy to ElasticBeanstalk

-Trying to include few points in this file
+Trying to include few points